 Blood: cumene hydroperoxide 35.2mg, 3,3',5,5' -Tetramethylbenzidine 15.0mg.

-2. OPERATION: Incorrect results may be obtained when you shake the strip in specimen container.
-Dip for approx. two seconds.
+2. OPERATION: Avoid shaking the test strip in a specimen container to prevent incorrect results.
+Dip for approx. Two seconds.
 If the dipping time is too short or too long, the results may be unpredictable.

 Collect urine in a clean container and test as soon as possible.
 Do not centrifuge.
-Use of urine preservatives is not recommended.
+Avoid the use of urine preservatives.
 If testing cannot be performed within one hour after voiding, refrigerate the specimen immediately.
 Allow refrigerated specimen to return to room temperature before testing.

 1. Remove one strip from the bottle at a time and replace cap tightly.

-2. Completely immerse reagent areas of the strip in fresh, well mixed urine.
-Remove the strip immediately to avoid the dissolving out of reagent areas.
+2. Immerse reagent areas of the strip in fresh, well-mixed urine.
+Remove the urine test strip immediately to avoid the dissolving out of reagent areas.

 3. While removing, tap the strip against the rim of the urine container to remove excess urine.
 Blot the urine strip on a long edge, on absorbent paper.
 Avoid running over (contamination from adjacent reagent pads).